Guide for the EL multi-method system

 A phonetic function of an Latin alphabet is used to send a message to others as a word in a language*.

-Contrary to it, since each EL basis is a symbol of a meaning, names of EL bases can send a message by pronouncing them.
+Contrary to it, since each EL base is a symbol of a meaning, names of EL bases can send a message by pronouncing them.
 EL phonetics are for just sending sounds only.

 *E.g. "yes" is pronounced [jes] (the contents in the parenthesis is International Phonetic Alphabet),